Who is Hopebridge?

 From there, the parents will schedule an appointment with a member of the Hopebridge Diagnostics Team at one of our centers, where we offer thorough, insurance-recognized assessments.
 Once we receive the referral, we contact the patient’s family within 48 business hours to verify basic information.

 Evidence shows that the earlier development is evaluated, the greater the chance a child has to reach his or her potential.
-Knowing this, Hopebridge provides some of the quickest answers in the area – in as little as two weeks!
+Knowing this, Hopebridge provides some of the quickest answers in the area and can begin services for children and toddlers as young as 18 months.
 To find out more about Hopebridge’s assessment options and schedule an appointment, reach out through our Contact page or call us at (855) 324-0885.

 We don’t treat the diagnosis.
 We treat the child.
 Finding out whether the patient has autism is imperative in guiding the direction for therapy services, but simply knowing does not overcome his or her struggles.